Code-Institute-Submissions/mysan91-MilestoneProject1/Readme.md

 Testing

-Testing

 When testing i have been working with validator.w3.org for the HTML and for the CSS jogsaw.w3.org validator.

 When testing the first time i got a few errors regarding the icon links.
 And the links to each site.
 I first started doint the project in visual studios but later on changed to gitpod and then i hadent made a few changes to connect each website.
 And i also got a warning regardning one section that lacked a h element.
+And that has been changed so the warning isent showing.

+Testing later i got a few errors about the social links and icons that the end tag of <a> was missing.
+The problem was then fixed and the error did not show again.
+Also one paragraph text missed the end tag and the problem was fixed.

+A lot of missing end tags at each time for testing.
+All has been fixed.

+When validating the Style css i got no errors.

 Deployment